 Alternatively, you can sign up for Chase Premier Plus Checking, which offers the first four non-Chase ATM transactions for free during each statement period, or Chase Sapphire Checking, which waives all non-Chase ATM fees and even reimburses you for all third-party ATM fees.

 Opening both a savings and checking account with Chase has plenty of advantages.
-Once you’ve opened a Chase Premier Savings Account, you can unlock Premier Relationship Rates if you link it with one of the following:
+Once you’ve opened a Chase Premier Savings account, you can unlock Premier relationship rates if you link it with a Chase Premier Plus Checking or Chase Sapphire Checking account and use your linked checking account to make five or more transactions per month.

-Also, if you are active-duty military, your service fee for the Chase Premier Checking account is $0, plus you’ll pay no ATM fees, wire transfers or foreign exchange rates.
+Also, if you are active-duty military and have a Chase Premier Plus Checking account, you’ll pay no fees for transactions at non-Chase ATMs, wire transfers or foreign exchange rate adjustments.

 Are Chase Products and Services Good for You?